 Bibs have been used in one fashion or another for over a century.
 They have been primarily used by mothers to help protect their children’s clothing from drool, food, drink, and other messes.
 While early bibs were simply a means to an end, much more thought has gone into today’s modern bibs to ensure that each bib will not only fulfill its duties in keeping the child’s clothes free from soiling but that each bib will also have a unique look.
 Many have popular cartoon characters or whimsical shapes and pictures.
-Today we discuss the different types of bibs and the best baby bibs to fit your needs.
+Today we discuss the different types of bibs and the best baby bibs in 2020 to fit your needs.

 Mom on the run?
 Here are the bullet points…